cits3007/cits3007.github.io/assets/labs/lab06.md

 System administrators, on the other hand, often tend to prefer it when executables use shared libraries.
-One reason is that multiple executables can use the same shared library, taking up less disk space.
+One reason is that multiple executables can all use the same shared library, taking up less disk space.
 But a more significant reason is that it's easier to fix things if a vulnerability is found in the library.